 Before we address each of the above assertions, it’s important to reveal what Prause et al. chose to omit from the so-called “falsification”:

 - Studies on actual porn addicts.
 You read that right.
 Of all the studies cited, only one contained a group of porn addicts, and 71% of those subjects reported severe negative effects.
 Bottom line: You cannot falsify “porn addiction” if the studies you cite don’t investigate porn addicts.

 - All the peer-reviewed reviews of the literature – because all support the porn addiction model.
-Here are 11 literature reviews by some of the top neuroscientists in the world, supporting the porn addiction model.
+Here are 20 literature reviews & commentaries by some of the top neuroscientists in the world, supporting the porn addiction model.

-- Over a dozen studies reporting findings consistent with escalation of porn use (tolerance), habituation to porn, and even withdrawal symptoms.
+- Over 30 studies reporting findings consistent with escalation of porn use (tolerance), habituation to porn, and even withdrawal symptoms.

 - All the many studies on adolescents, which report porn use is related to poorer academics, more sexist attitudes, more aggression, poorer health, poorer relationships, lower life satisfaction, viewing people as objects, increased sexual risk taking, less condom use, greater sexual violence, greater sexual coercion, less sexual satisfaction, lower libido, greater permissive attitudes, and a whole lot more.
 (In short, ED is not the “most commonly suggested negative consequence of porn use” as claimed in the Reply to Gola below.)

 In the Reply to Gola, Prause et al. attempt to falsify each of the following Claims (“predictions”) relating to the addiction model.
 The relevant excerpts and supporting studies from the Reply to Gola are given in full, followed by comments.